Accredited by the Victorian Legal Admissions Board

 - 60% Cloud campus

-- Applicants who have a current WAM may still sit the STAT to improve their eligibility for admission if they wish.
+- Applicants who have the required study and WAM may still sit the STAT to improve their eligibility for admission if they wish.
 Under these circumstances, the applicants’ WAM and the STAT result will each be given a 50% weighting.

 Applicants with TAFE or equivalent level qualifications (diploma or associate degree studies) are required to sit the STAT.

 *From 1 June 2017 Deakin University changed their admission test for Law from the Australian Law Schools Entrance Test (ALSET) to the Special Tertiary Admissions Test (STAT - multiple choice version).
-Deakin will accept ALSET test results in lieu of STAT until the end of 2019.
+Deakin no longer accepts ALSET test results for entry into Law courses.

 For further details on STAT including booking and preparing for your STAT, please visit the VTAC website.